 San Juan Water Activities: 7 Ways to Play in Puerto Rico

 Puerto Rico’s island location makes it a hot spot for tropical getaways.
-The area houses more than 200 beaches, all providing miles of shores for water recreation options.
+The area houses more than 200 beaches, all providing miles water recreation options.
 One popular place to start is San Juan, which offers proximity to beach locations and fun things to do.
-From remote beaches to diving under the surface, the whole family will enjoy exploring the area.
-Start planning your adventure, and check out these top San Juan water activities.
+From remote beaches to diving under the surface, the family will enjoy exploring the area.
+Start planning an adventure, and check out these top San Juan water activities.

 Top 7 San Juan Water Activities to Try on Vacation

 With more than 270 miles of coastline, it’s almost impossible to not visit the beaches.
 The San Juan area houses several raved-about beaches.
 Ocean Park Beach is popular among locals, but the secret is getting out.
-This remote park features 1 mile of coast and lots of room for walking, windsurfing, relaxing and swimming.
+This remote park features 1 mile of coast and room for walking, windsurfing, relaxing, and swimming.

-For a more trendy location, head to Condado Beach, which is often compared to Miami Beach’s vibe.
-At Condado Beach, visitors will find large resorts and plenty of places to chill.
-Guests may try watersports or simply relax as waiters come around and serve refreshing drinks.
+For a more trendy location, head to Condado Beach, which often compares to Miami Beach’s vibe.
+At Condado Beach, visitors find large resorts and plenty of places to chill.
+Guests may try water sports or simply relax as waiters serve refreshing drinks.
 The most popular beach in the metro area is Isla Verde Beach, home to warm water ideal for swimming, jet skiing and parasailing.
-Check out vacation rentals located on these beaches.

 Book a Boat Tour